Male Infertility Clinical Presentation

 Cryptorchidism

 An estimated 3% of full-term males are born with an undescended testicle, but fewer than 1% remain undescended by age 1 year.
 Undescended testicle may be isolated or may be observed as part of a syndrome such as prune belly syndrome.
 Patients are at increased risk of infertility, even if the testicle is brought down into the scrotum, as the testicle itself may be inherently abnormal.
-The farther from the scrotum, and the longer duration that the testicle resides outside the scrotum, the greater the likelihood of infertility.
+The farther from its normal anatomic location in the scrotum and the longer the time that the testicle resides out scrotum, the greater the likelihood of infertility.
 Testicular histology typically reveals a decreased number of Leydig cells and decreased spermatogenesis.
 Cryptorchidism may be due to inherent defects in both testes because even men with unilateral cryptorchidism have lower than expected sperm counts.

 Trauma